His Majesty's Armed Forces (Tonga)

-The HMAF is partially supported by defence co-operation agreements with Australia, the United States, China, India, New Zealand and Fiji.
-The co-operation aims at capacity development through training of HMAF personnel in leadership, academic and trades while support for infrastructure development is another part of the security co-operation.
+The HMAF is partially supported by defence co-operation agreements with Australia, the United States, New Zealand, India, and Fiji.
+The co-operation aims to train HMAF personnel in leadership, academics, and trades.
+Support for infrastructure development is another part of the security co-operation.

 Since 2001, members of HMAF have supported the coalition of the willing in Operation Iraqi Freedom, the International Security Assistance Force in Afghanistan, and the Regional Assistance Mission to Solomon Islands.